user-at-host/dark_scan/README.md

 # dark_scan
 WORK IN PROGRESS
 This is a very old project I once worked on.
 It did not recieve any updates for about 5 years.
-Now I decided to reincarnate this project so updates are expected.
+Now I decided to reincarnate it, so updates are expected.

 ## About the Project
 Dark scan is a port scanner that uses the Tor network to scan targets.<br/>